 There are a number of rational and acceptable reasons for leaving a job.
-When you get asked this question "Why are you leaving your job?" in your job interview it is essential to answer confidently - a solid explanation helps you to do this.
+When you get asked this question "Why are you leaving your job?" in your job interview it is essential to answer confidently - a solid explanation for your resignation helps you to do this.

 Spend some time thinking about why you want to leave your job and list your reasons in order of importance.
 This will enable you to present an insightful and sound explanation to any prospective employer.